MattSegal/devblog/content/infra/django-nginx-reverse-proxy-config.md

 ```

 NGINX uses the `server_name` directive to check the `Host` header of incoming requests and match the request to a virtual server.
 Your web browser will usually set this header automatically for you.
-You can set up a particular virtual server to be the default choice if no other virtual servers match.
+You can set up a particular virtual server to be the default choice (`default_server`) if no other ones match the incoming request.
 You can use this feature to host multiple
 Django apps on a single server.
 All you need to do is [set up your DNS](https://mattsegal.dev/dns-for-noobs.html) to get multiple domain names to point to a single server, and then add a virtual server for each Django app.

 Let's test out the config above.
 If send a request to `localhost`, we'll get a 404 status code from the default server: